Rubix-Studios-Pty-Ltd/Einstein/README.md

 This project allows for presale and claimable presale.

 **Initial minted amount:** totalEIN = 500000000000000 * (10 ** 18)

 **Presale supply ratio:** saleEIN = totalEIN / 2

 **Token name:** "Einstein", "EIN"

-Updates includes a slight change to withdrawCRO display errors.
-When an error in withdraw occurs an error function can be excuted to display the related error message.
+The updates include a slight change to withdrawCRO's display errors.
+When an error in withdrawal occurs, an error function can be executed to display the related error message.

 ## Information